free things to do in New York City

 Discussion | Contested City: Art, Planning, and Community Power

-An evening exploring how public art and public history can come together to create places for dialogue in support of activism in the contested city.
-A diverse panel of community activists, arts practitioners, and scholars, including Kemi Ilesanmi (Executive Director of The Laundromat Project), Prithi Kanakamedala (Bronx Community College), and Gregory Jost (Director of Organizing at Banana Kelly Community Improvement Association) will respond to Contested City: Art & Public History as Mediation at New York's Seward Park Urban Renewal Area, a new book by Gabrielle Bendiner-Viani.
+An evening exploring how public art and public history can come together to create places for dialogue more in support of activism in the contested city.
+A diverse panel of community activists, arts practitioners, and scholars, including Kemi Ilesanmi (Executive Director of The Laundromat Project), Prithi Kanakamedala (Bronx Community College), and Gregory Jost (Director of Organizing at Banana Kelly Community Improvement Association) will respond to Contested City: Art & Public History as Mediation at New York's Seward Park Urban Renewal Area, a new book by Gabrielle Bendiner-Viani. less

 New York City, NY; NYC